 1. Saving Money

-We had to limit how often we dined at restaurants to one family meal per week and make better choices at the grocery store.
+We had to learn to make better choices at the grocery store.
 A cost-saving benefit to meal planning was taking leftovers to work, effectively saving $15 per day on expensive lunches downtown.

 Within the first month of meal planning we reduced our food spend by $500.